-Weighed amount of peptone and yeast extract was dissolved in 1000 ml of distilled water in the pan.
-The mixture heated slowly while stirring until it starts to boil.
+A weighed amount of peptone and yeast extract was dissolved in 1000 ml of distilled water in the pan.
+The mixture is heated slowly while stirring until it starts to boil.
 Agar was added prior to boiling.
-After boiling for some time, it was removed from the heat and dextrose was added and the pH was adjusted to 6.0-6.5.
+After boiling for some time, it was removed from the heat,dextrose was added and the pH was adjusted to 6.0-6.5.
 Then the media was transferred to flasks and culture tubes were sterilized at 15 lbs pressure for 20 minutes in the autoclave.

 b.
 Isolation of fungus: